Patroklo/yii2-file-uploader/Readme.md

 ### Make a copy of a file

-It's also possible to make a copy of the selected file through the method *makeCopy* that accepts the operations array structure as an optional parameter.
+It's also possible to make a copy of the selected file through the method *makeCopy* that accepts the parameters:

+* operations (array) (optional)
+> File operations as described in the previous point.

+* child_name (string) (optional)
+> A string to name this new copy.
+This will let the developer to search for specific copies in each file.